 KEY SPECIFICATIONS and PRICING – See the Technologies page.

-To help us size the UVC Coil system for you and provide a free estimate, please LET US KNOW the following.
+For Restaurant Disinfection, to help us size the UVC Coil system for you and provide a free estimate, please LET US KNOW the following.
 Click for Data Sheet in excel

 In addition to our currently available HVAC sterilization technology, we are fast-tracking the launch of the free Purge Virus mobile app to help people quickly and easily identify restaurants, hotels, and other businesses that are proactively taking preventive measures to disinfect airborne pathogens.
 See the bottom of this page for previews of the app.
 To receive notification of the release or to add your restaurant into our data base if you have already undertaken disinfection protocols, please Contact Us.